microsoft/pxt/common-docs/teachers.md

     https://arcade.makecode.com/--docs#book:/courses/csintro1

 and after a few moments of compiling the page, you should have a complete printable book for the course!

+## GitHub

+MakeCode support storing projects in [GitHub](/github), a popular web site for hosting code and collaborative software development.